-Under the Roche pralsetinib collaboration agreement, the Company received an upfront cash payment of \$675.0 million, and through March 31, 2023, the Company received an aggregate of \$105.0 million in specified regulatory and commercialization milestones.
+Under the Roche pralsetinib collaboration agreement, the Company received an upfront cash payment of \$675.0 million, and through June 30, 2023, the Company received an aggregate of \$105.0 million in specified regulatory and commercialization milestones.
 In February 2023, the Company received written notice from Roche of their election to terminate for convenience the Roche pralsetinib collaboration agreement.
-The termination will become effective in

-February 2024, at which time the Company will regain commercialization and development rights to GAVRETO from Roche in the U.S. and Roche Territory (as defined below).
-Until the termination of the collaboration agreement is effective, the parties will continue to perform their respective obligations under the collaboration agreement, including with respect to the development and commercialization of GAVRETO.
+The termination will become effective in February 2024, at which time the Company will regain commercialization and development rights to GAVRETO from Roche worldwide excluding the CStone Territory.
+Until the termination of the collaboration agreement is effective, the parties continue to perform their respective obligations under the collaboration agreement, including with respect to the development and commercialization of GAVRETO.
 The Company will not be entitled to receive payment for milestones, if any, achieved during the period between the receipt of the notice of termination and the effective date of termination.
 The termination of the collaboration agreement does not have an impact on the Company's current accounting treatment related to the Roche pralsetinib collaboration.